pabele/synumses/README.rst

 - quasi-Fermi-levels ...

 **SyNumSeS** stands for
-Symbolically, Numerically
+Symbolicall, Numerically
 Semiconductor Simulation.

-It uses **SymPy** https://www.sympy.org/en/index.html to derive Jacobian matrix from the the discretized *Van Roosbroeck equations* to solve for the vector containing the potential and the quasi-Fermi-level by the Newton method.
+It uses **SymPy** https://www.sympy.org/en/index.html to derive the Jacobian matrix from the the discretized *Van Roosbroeck equations* using the *Scharfetter Gummel algorithm* to solve for the vector containing the potential and the quasi-Fermi-levels by the Newton method.
+This way the *Van Roosbroeck equations* can be simply extended by, for example, recombination terms.
 The linear solver uses
 **SciPy** https://www.scipy.org further
 **NumPy** https://numpy.org/ is used for fast operations.